deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Change is the only constant in life

+Ultimately, your success in life depends on how much clarity you have -- Sadhguru

 Change is here.
 It's faster than ever.
 It's more pronounced than ever.
 And it's more impactful than ever.

 To live one's life in the best way: the power to do this resides within our soul, if we are capable of being indifferent to indifferent things.
 I'm indifferent